 669 Wehrle Drive; 632-9896, mcpartlanscorner.com

 Not just for Lent anymore, Friday fish fries are a Western New York mainstay all year long.
 Our readers rave about McPartlan’s fish fry—fresh, crispy, well-seasoned, and served daily.
 This homey old-school restaurant and bar was established in South Buffalo in 1955.
 Its menu offers Irish dishes such as corned beef and cabbage, Buffalo wings and beef on ’weck, and the aforementioned killer fish fry.

 (Weichec’s Lounge at 1748 Clinton Street in Buffalo, 823-2828, came in a close second.)

 4174 North Bailey Avenue, Amherst, 833-1344; 1614 Hopkins Road, East Amherst, 689-2345; bocceclubpizza.com

-Western New Yorkers can get into passionate debates about which local pizza is best.
-Luckily, we have general consensus on Bocce Club Pizza, which has been a Buffalo staple since 1946.
-The sweet sauce and always-generous layer of gooey mozzarella cheese are among the reasons cited why Bocce is best.
+Western New Yorkers can get into passionate debates over which local pizza is best.
+For the second year in a row, Bocce Club Pizza, has taken the Forever Young Faves crown in this category.
+Bocce Club Pizza has been a Buffalo staple since 1946, thanks to their signature sweet sauce and always-generous layer of gooey mozzarella cheese.

 Multiple locations; 633-8330 or charliethebutcher.com

-Travelers stop by the Charlie the Butcher near the airport on their way in or out of Buffalo specifically for the renowned beef on ‘weck.
+Travelers stop by the Charlie the Butcher near the airport on their way in or out of Buffalo specifically for the renowned Buffalo sandwich: beef on ’weck.
 And who can blame them?
-A taste of home on the way in or out of town is a solid move we fully support.
 But with a handful of other CtBs sprinkled across the region, it seems this is the go-to not just for those who know they will miss (or are missing) Buffalo, but also for those of us who know just how good we’ve got it.

 Favorite Breakfast: Denny’s